Meet Paul, an English World Traveller who travelled to 141 countries

 Number 4.
 Sultanate of Oman in Salalah and the southern mountains.

 Number 5.
 Serbia, Belgrade with the majestic Kalemegdan fortress overlooking the River Danube and River Sava

 Number 6. your own country, people tend to forget that, my first hitchhiking adventure at the age of 15 around Scotland with three school friends

 9. If you have to choose only one, what will be one of the best memory from all those 141 countries and where did it happen?

 Actually, not a visit during my “adult life” but my very first international trip as a 14-year-old, to Italy in April 1963 with a mixed group of other children from the grammar school I attended.
-Travelling by train across Europe which took 2 days and spending 10 days in Florence and 10 days
+Traveling by train across Europe took 2 days and spending 10 days in Florence and 10 days

 in Rome.
 The travel bug had bitten and has still not let go.